mmikowski/powercss/README.md

 like `_this_` which makes them easy targets for compression.

-PowerCSS employs a strict data integrity policy: All regular methods snapshot-copy argument arrays or objects and never change the originals.
+PowerCSS employs a strict data integrity policy: All regular methods never change an argument.
+Only the utility method `_extendRuleMap_` changes an argument and this is explicit stated in the API docs.
-Only the utility method, `_extendRuleMap_` changes an argument, and this is explicit stated in the API docs.
-Conversely, PowerCSS does not return pointers to its arrays or objects; instead one can acquire snapshots using `_getAssetJson_` and `_getAssetIdList_`.
+Conversely, PowerCSS does not return pointers to its arrays or objects;
+instead one can acquire snapshots using `_getAssetJson_` and `_getAssetIdList_`.

 ## Example 001: The basics
 We were careful to change as little of the existing CSS work-flow as